browserengineering/book/book/animations.md

                 # ...
 ```

-And then implement some of the geometry routines like `absolute_bounds` in the
+And then implementing the `absolute_bounds` method used in the code above.
-code above.

 But before we jump to doing that, there's one "small" problem: our browser
 doesn't even support enough features to cause the green-overlapping-blue
 situation described in this section![^only-overflow] In real browsers, there
 are number of features that provide ways to achieve this.

-One of the ways is via the `transform` CSS property.
-Let's implement that in
-order to make overlap testing more interesting.
-But there's another very good
+One of the ways is
+via the `transform` CSS property.
+Let's implement that in order to make overlap
+testing more interesting.[^simple-overlap]

-reason to implement this property: `transform` is a very common way to
+But there's *another* good reason to implement this property: `transform` is in
-animate content on the web, and since it's a visual effect, we'll be able
+fact a very common way to animate content on the web.
+Not only that, but since
-to accelerate these animations as well.
+it's a visual effect, we'll be able to accelerate these animations as
+well.^[Third reason: without transforms, we wouldn't have implemented
+animations that cause movement, which would be pretty boring.]

+[^simple-overlap]: In fact, if there were no transforms, `absolute_bounds`
+would return the same thing as `composited_bounds`, and we could just
+edit the code above to write `composited_bounds` and call it a day.

 [^only-overflow]: There is, however, a way to create overlap with our current
 browser: by setting the `width` and `height` of elements such that it causes